dustinpfister/blog_posts/_posts/lodash_sortby.md

 //[ -5, -1, 3, 5, 6, 7, 27, 42, 52, 158 ]
 ```

-### 1.2 - sort an array of numbers by an expression
+### 2.2 - Sort an array of numbers by an expression

 ```js
 let lessThanTen = _.sortBy(nums, function (n) {